handegar/fv1emu/README.md

 # fv1emu
-A simple Spin FV-1 DPS emulator written in GOLang.
+A simple Spin FV-1 DSP emulator written in GOLang.

 NOTE: This is work in progress and not usable (yet)